parkcoj/Intro-to-NCBI-Cloud-Computing-Virologists/index.md

  - The script has completed running
  - The file we need is available (sequence_alignment.aln)

 The script itself is designed to tell us when it is complete.
-In the log file `nohup.out` there should be a line that says "The script is done running!
-I hope this worked!".
+In the log file `nohup.out` there should be a line that says `"The script is done running!
+I hope this worked!"`.
 We can look for this line to check if the script is complete.

 3.2) Run the following command to pull the last line from the log file and see if our program completed: